 Regular School Hours: 8:10 am - 2:30 pm.
 Parents are welcome to attend Morning Assembly at 8:10 am Monday through Thursday.
-On Fridays, school begins at 8:10 am in the classrooms.
-Also on Fridays, school masses begin at 10 am in Holy Redeemer Church.
+On Fridays, school begins with 8:00 mass in Holy Redeemer Church.
 SMA families are most welcome to attend.

 Regular Attendance: Regular attendance at school is important and students may be absent from school only for serious reasons.
 Students are expected to attend school and be on time every day except in the case of illness or special circumstance.
-Excessive absences or tardies can affect grades, course credit, and continued enrollment.
-Tardies and absences are part of the student's permanent record.
+Excessive absences or tardy arrivals can affect grades, course credit, and continued enrollment.
+Tardy arrivals and absences are part of the student's permanent record.